seetadev/RoadOps/README.md

 Demo Video: https://drive.google.com/drive/u/3/folders/1-YWioQYGuWWbkKP290_fAHL80XdN0dk3

-Road Ops is an analytics and incident management platform for citizens, police officers and drivers to report and manage incidents, detect and prevent accidents on both mobile and web in a secure and simplified manner.
+Transport ICM is an analytics and incident management platform for citizens, police officers and drivers to report and manage incidents, detect and prevent accidents on both mobile and web in a secure and simplified manner.
 With a mix of intelligent hardware, software on SAP Hana Database, Solana blockchain network with decentralized database, we provide intelligent feedback about drive quality and help analyze past incidents, as well as predict future incidents, enable road safety counseling.

 Features: